joeygrable94/gridinator/README.md

 # Build Your Gridinator

-- Gridinator is unique because it is easy to rapidly implement a base wireframe to build your website off of
+- Gridinator is unique because it is easy to rapidly implement a build wireframe to build your website off of
 - Additionally, Gridinator modules are "primed mixins & functions" and is discused in the following section
 - the sections below outline how to implement Gridinator quickly, and then how to fully customize the mixins for your use